j-a-y-h/react-uniformed/README.md

     // so we must bind the onSubmit handler and the validator with the values const onSubmit = useCallback(() => console.log(values), [values]);

-    // handles the submission of the form by guarding submission until all values are valid const { submit } = useSubmission({ onSubmit, validator });
+    // Guards against submissions until all values are valid const { submit } = useSubmission({ onSubmit, validator });
 }
 ```